mobxjs/mobx/docs/intro/overview.md

 **_MobX helps you do things in a simple straightforward way_**.

-Feel free to try this example on [JSFiddle](http://jsfiddle.net/mweststrate/wgbe4guu/) or by cloning the [MobX boilerplate project](https://github.com/mobxjs/mobx-react-boilerplate)
+Feel free to try this example on [JSFiddle](http://jsfiddle.net/mweststrate/wgbe4guu/).

+To learn more about the concepts and principles underlying MobX, together with a more worked out example, read [Concepts & Principles](concepts.md).